 What We Did

-During our stay on the west side of Ometepe, we opted for riding our ATV all the way to the island’s eastern side.
+During our stay on the west side of Ometepe, we chose to ride our ATV all the way to the island’s eastern side.

 The journey to San Ramon waterfall is spectacular.

-As you ride, a volcano stands on your right and another on your left.
+As you ride along the island, a volcano stands on your right and another volcano on your left.

 You’ll pass by bodies of water and encounter various animals along the way.